Introit: Use of the incipit

 In the same way as Church documents are referred to by their incipit (their first words in Latin), Mass formulas are known by the incipit of their Introit, which is the first text in the formula.
 Thus a Mass for the dead is referred to a Requiem Mass, and the three Christmas Day Masses have been called Dominus dixit, Lux fulgebit and Puer natus.
 So too, Gaudete Sunday is a name for the third Sunday in Advent, Laetare Sunday for the fourth Sunday in Lent, and Quasimodo Sunday for the Octave or Second Sunday of Easter, because of the incipit of the Entrance antiphons of those Sundays.

+In Lutheran liturgy

+The introit opens the Mass in the Lutheran Churches.
+It is at this point of the Mass that the priest (pastor) enters the chancel.

 In Anglican liturgy

-In the Anglican Communion, Introit is the name given to the hymn or metrical psalm which is sung at the start of a service, a tradition which dates back to the Book of Common Prayer of 1549, although omitted in the version of 1552 and restored by permission in the reign of Queen Elizabeth I of England.
+In the Anglican Communion, Introit is the name given to the hymn or metrical psalm which is sung at the start of a service when the priest enters the chancel, a tradition which dates back to the Book of Common Prayer of 1549, although omitted in the version of 1552 (though still used in services of the time) it was later restored to the Book of Common Prayer in the reign of Queen Elizabeth I of England.